slamora/brackets-wiki/Extension-API-Research.md

     * b) All event-dispatching objects listen for extension unload to auto-remove listeners.
 But this implies all event-dispatching objects must be explicitly disposed (can't just be GC'ed).
 True for Editor and Document already, but this still feels like a nasty requirement...
     * c) Event-dispatching objects lazily check for & remove 'dead' listeners each time they trigger an event.
 Avoids the above limitations, but might be slow.
     * (kevin) d) if the objects exposed through the ServiceRegistry are actually wrappers that know which extension is accessing them, they can automatically track listeners.
+        * (peter) At first I thought this would have the same problem as (b), but I _think_ it could duck that.
+E.g. all wrapper APIs return wrapper objects, and whenever a wrapper object is generated it's added to an extension-specific wrapper registry.
+When an extension unloads, we'd traverse its registry and dispose all wrapper objects (letting them unlisten from the core objects they're mirroring), and then throw out the registry itself to let the wrappers get GC'ed.

 ## A Top-Level Question